sumon-sarker/aws-subdomain-setup/README.md

 ```
 Here `user` = username, `group` = groupname <br/>

 With the code above make sure you change `user` to the user you are acting as.
-By default on Ubuntu 14.04 your `user` name will be `ubuntu`.
+By default on `Ubuntu 14.04` your `user` name will be `ubuntu`.
 The group, as mentioned above, is the owner-group.
-In Ubuntu, the default is `www-data`.
+In `Ubuntu 14.04`, the default is `www-data`.
 So the line would end up looking like this <br/>
 ```javascript
 sudo chown -R ubuntu:www-data /var/www/subdomain.mywebsite.com
 ```